deepanshudua55/django-continuous-integration/README.rst

 the needed dependencies in `setup.py`.
 It's possible that you will have to install some distribution dependencies by hand (like the developement headers for lxml).

-Then you can generate a test report for all your repositories using the `djintegration.commands.make_test_reports` commands or by using the manage command::
+Then you can generate a test report for all of your repositories using the `djintegration.commands.make_test_reports` commands or by using the manage command::